 It is only necessary to thaw the oocytes a few hours before fertilization.
 In most cases, microinjection of the sperm into the egg, i.e. IVF-ICSI, is chosen.
 The embryos generated in the laboratory are incubated until the moment of transfer to the uterus or until they are vitrified.

 IVF with vitrified eggs is necessary for all those who have frozen eggs.
-Therefore, what will have to be determined are the situations in which it is recommended to freeze the eggs to be used later in an IVF treatment.
+Therefore, We need to determine the situations in which it is recommended to freeze the eggs and use them for later IVF treatments.

 - Preservation of female fertility when a woman is going to undergo oncological treatment or wishes to delay her desire for motherhood for economic and/or social reasons.